Downwind Safety

 Basics

-1. Knowing when to bail, especially when to call it because someone has joined who is a risk of causing an emergency
+1. Knowing when to bail, especially because someone has joined who is a risk of causing an emergency

 2. Circle back to check on each other and communication practice

 3. What will you do if your paddle snaps?
-Zip ties to fix?
 Can you prone paddle up?
 Adjusting foils, removing foils, paddling without foils?

 Rescue scenarios